apro-interfaith/apro/reports.md

 <time>March 2011</time>

-The APRO forum on “Inter-faith in Australia: The Way Forward” was held at the Australian Centre for Christianity and Culture, 15 Blackall Street, Barton on Monday 21 March from 2.00 to 5.00 pm.
+>The APRO forum on “Inter-faith in Australia: The Way Forward” was held at the Australian Centre for Christianity and Culture, 15 Blackall Street, Barton on Monday 21 March from 2.00 to 5.00 pm.
+>

-The objectives of the forum were to:
+>The objectives of the forum were to:
+>

-- Bring members and leaders of the various faiths in Canberra together with APRO in order to facilitate communication and the building of understanding
+>- Bring members and leaders of the various faiths in Canberra together with APRO in order to facilitate communication and the building of understanding
-- Identify opportunities for strengthening relationships between the faith communities through dialogue, interaction and cooperation
+>- Identify opportunities for strengthening relationships between the faith communities through dialogue, interaction and cooperation
-- Offer support to smaller faith communities
+>- Offer support to smaller faith communities
-- Provide recommendations on a range of issues concerning the future if inter- faith in Australia that will inform polics and programs across government agencies and faith communities.
+>- Provide recommendations on a range of issues concerning the future if interfaith in Australia that will inform policies and programs across government agencies and faith communities.

 <a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_forum_report_March11.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+### APRO Media Forum: “Religion and the media: Why good news is not good news”

+<time>25 August 2008</time>

+>The mainstream media plays an important role in informing and shaping the views of many Australians about religion and religious issues.
+Most faith communities recognise the influence and potential of the media, and the need to work with the media effectively.
+Yet there are many challenges.
+Some feel their communities are unfairly targeted by the media, while others feel ignored.
+Many perceive the media to be focussed on division and “bad news” stories, while all wish their faiths to be presented accurately and in a positive light.
+The forum was inspired by recommendations made at the “Australian Faiths: Building Community Together” forum for religious leaders held in Sydney in June 2007.
+>
+>The objectives of the forum were to:
+>
+>- Bring together representatives of all faith traditions in Australia who work with the media, in order that they can learn from each other through dialogue, interaction and cooperation
+>- Enable participants to improve their knowledge about how the media works and increase their skills to work with the media more effectively
+>- Provide participants with an opportunity to meet and learn from key journalists who are engaged and interested in stories about religion
+>- Provide journalists with an opportunity to meet and learn from representatives of diverse faith traditions.

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_Media_Forum_Report.pdf" title="Download PDF of full report" class="button">Full Report</a>